Conditions for eigenvalue configurations of two real symmetric matrices (symmetric polynomial approach): Abstract

 \section{Abstract}

 Given two real symmetric matrices, their eigenvalue configuration is the relative arrangement of their eigenvalues on the real line.
 In this paper, we consider the following problem: given two parametric real symmetric matrices and an eigenvalue configuration, find a simple condition on the parameters such that their eigenvalues have the given configuration.
-In this paper, we consider the problem under a mild condition that the two matrices do not share any eigenvalues.
-We give an algorithm which expresses the eigenvalue configuration problem as a real root counting problem of certain symmetric polynomials, whose roots can be counted using the Fundamental Theorem of Symmetric Polynomials and Descartes' rule of signs.
+In this paper, we give an algorithm which expresses the eigenvalue configuration problem as a real root counting problem of certain symmetric polynomials, whose roots can be counted using the Fundamental Theorem of Symmetric Polynomials and Descartes' rule of signs.